The Elderly Novice Virtual Organist

 Cantus Firmus

 In early music, a term used for a melody used as the basis of polyphonic composition.
-On the organ, this would typically be played on the Choralbass.
+On the organ, this would typically be played with the Choralbass.

 Chiff

-The term given to the initial transient when a pipe starts to speak (perhaps something like a cough).
-In an organ with mechanical stop action, it can be controlled by varying the force with which the key is hit.
+The term given to the puff of wind produced when a pipe starts to speak (which sounds something like a cough).
+In an organ with mechanical key action, it can be controlled by varying the force with which the key is hit.

 Coupler